 In this section, you’ll see how famous brands implement product bundling into their marketing strategy.

 Kylie Cosmetics has a separate category on their site to showcase all their bundles.
-What is good is that the brand emphasized saving.
+What is good is that the brand emphasizes that customers can save money.
 A wide choice of packages available allows customers to find the one they actually need.

 3 Wise Men is an online store selling high-quality men’s clothes.
 The brand offers four different packages to every taste and budget.